practicalli/spacemacs/working-with-projects/open-and-create-files.md

 * `C-k` - move up list of files & directories
 * `RET` - open a file (or dird if a directory)

+> ####Hint::Creating files and directories
-> **Hint** When creating a new file in a new directory, you can simply type in the full path and file name and Spacemacs will prompt you to confirm the creation of the new directory and the file name.
+> When creating a new file in a new directory, you can simply type in the full path and file name and Spacemacs will prompt you to confirm the creation of the new directory and the file name.